Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

 Clean the solution, rebuild the solution, and run it.
 You might want to go into the solution properties and set both projects as startup projects, with the service project starting first.

 When you start the Web API from Visual Studio, depending on the browser you use, you'll get:

-- an empty web page (case with Edge)
+- an empty web page (case with Microsoft Edge)
 - or an error HTTP 401 (case with Chrome)

-This is expected as you are not authenticated.
+This behavior is expected as you are not authenticated.
 The WPF application will be authenticated, so it will be able to access the Web API.

 Explore the sample by signing in into the TodoList client, adding items to the To Do list, removing the user account (clearing the cache), and starting again.
-As explained, if you stop the application without removing the user account, the next time you run the application, you won't be prompted to sign in again - that is because the sample implements a persistent cache for MSAL, and remembers the tokens from the previous run.
+As explained, if you stop the application without removing the user account, the next time you run the application, you won't be prompted to sign in again.
+That is because the sample implements a persistent cache for MSAL, and remembers the tokens from the previous run.

 NOTE: Remember, the To-Do list is stored in memory in this `TodoListService-v2` sample.
 Each time you run the TodoListService API, your To-Do list will get emptied.

-## How was the code created ?
+## How was the code created

 ### Code for the service